KID-joker/stokado/README.md

 ### Base

-Get what you set and change array and object directly.
+Keep the type of storage value unchanged and change array and object directly.

 ```js
 import { local, session } from 'proxy-web-storage';